 Once your lavender cream deodorant is ready, simply scoop out a small amount and rub onto your armpits.
 It should melt nicely into your skin and won’t leave your skin feeling sticky or greasy.
 Yay!

-To use on your feet, simply massage a small amount onto the bottoms your feet – and your toenails if they’re prone to fungus – prior to applying socks and/or shoes.
+- To use on your feet, simply massage a small amount onto the bottoms your feet – and your toenails if they’re prone to fungus – prior to applying socks and/or shoes.

-To mattify your face, keep your complexion shine free and to help prevent acne breakouts, massage a tiny pea sized amount of deodorant onto your face after your moisturizer and under makeup.
+- To mattify your face, keep your complexion shine free and to help prevent acne breakouts, massage a tiny pea sized amount of deodorant onto your face after your moisturizer and under makeup.
 Concentrate the deodorant cream in areas that are most prone to oil.
 For me, that’s my T-zone.

-Or, to use as a face mask, scoop out a generous amount of deodorant and apply to clean skin in the same way you would a regular clay mask.
+- Or, to use as a face mask, scoop out a generous amount of deodorant and apply to clean skin in the same way you would a regular clay mask.
 Once dry, gently rinse off then follow with your favorite toner and moisturizer.

-My natural lavender deodorant cream recipe makes enough deodorant to fill one 4 oz. jar.
 For best results, use within six months.
 If you are shipping your product and it melts, simply stir then pop it in the refrigerator until it thickens back up.
 Stir again and use as normal.

 If you are making my lavender cream deodorant to sell, you’ll need to label your jar(s) appropriately to meet state and federal laws.
 If you’re unsure about the rules and regulations regarding labeling cosmetics, I highly recommend the book, Soap and Cosmetic Labeling: How to Follow the Rules and Regs Explained in Plain English, by Marie Gale.
 You may also want to consider a natural preservative.